 smartHinge – the original and best box hinge!
 Thousands of pairs sold to discerning box makers worldwide smartHinge – is simply the highest quality, easiest to fit, best looking box hinge on the market smartHinge – features in brief:

 • a simple, robust and elegant internal stop system allowing a fully round knuckle and offering secure support for the heaviest of lids.

 • no ‘L’ shape and no quadrant stay – four passes, screw in place, job done.
 No other box hinge is easier to fit.

 • all British made – beautifully machined and finished by a small, family-run company in West Bromwich in the British West Midlands

-• available in polished brass, rhodium plated and gold-plated
+• available in polished brass, stainless steel and gold-plated

 • the ends of the leaves can easily be squared off for those who prefer a more traditional look …